ckswilliams/modOpenREM/docs/postgresql.rst

 The default security settings are too restrictive to allow access to the database.

 + ``sudo nano /etc/postgresql/9.1/main/pg_hba.conf``
-+ Add the following line:
++ Add the following line, and comment out the other 'local' line:
     + ``local openrem_db openrem_user md5``
 + ``sudo /etc/init.d/postgresql restart``